 Students transferring courses from another institution and pursuing a degree in business administration (BABA) must earn at least 50 credits (55 hours for accounting majors) of business courses at Seattle University.
 Forty of these credits (45 of these credits for accounting majors) must be taken at the upper-division (300-400) level.
 Twenty credits in the student’s concentration must be taken at Seattle University.
 Students pursuing a bachelor’s degree in economics (BAE) must normally earn 30 credits of upper-division economics at Seattle University.

 A maximum of 15 credits taken by an undergraduate non-matriculated student may be applied toward a baccalaureate degree in the Albers School of Business and Economics.

 Earning a Microsoft Specialist Certification can help differentiate you in today's competitive job market and broaden your employment opportunities.
-All Albers undergraduate students are required to complete EXCEL Certification in order to progress in your BABA or BAE program.
+All Albers undergraduate students are required to complete EXCEL Certification in order to progress in their BABA or BAE program.

 Please visit Albers Excel Certification for more information about the registration process, available study materials and practice exams.